 Peking University confers honorary doctorate on Prof Yunus

-Chief adviser Professor Muhammad Yunus received an honorary doctorate degree from Peking University (PKU) on Saturday.
+Chief Adviser Professor Muhammad Yunus received an honorary doctorate degree from Peking University (PKU) here this morning.

 The PKU conferred the honorary doctorate on the Bangladesh chief adviser at a function held at the university conference hall in Beijing.